New York City public schools closed Monday due to winter storm

 RELATED: School closings and delays for the Tri-State area

-City officials warned that conditions could be hazardous for the Monday morning commute, and advised commuters to take mass transit instead of driving if possible.
+City officials were concerned that conditions could be hazardous for the Monday morning commute, and advised commuters to take mass transit instead of driving if possible.

-"The critical time of the snowfall is on the overnight," said Emergency Management Commissioner Joseph Esposito.
-"But I think our most critical time will be tomorrow's rush hour..that's why we're urging people stay off the roads."
+Yet it seemed that for most of the city, there was less snow and more slush to contend with for the commuting hours.

+We put safety first when we make a call on closing school.
+The overnight storm had more rain and less snow than forecasted.
+We know it’s tough for working parents — that’s why we made an early decision so New Yorkers could plan.— Mayor Bill de Blasio (@NYCMayor) March 4, 2019

-The city sanitation department says it has over 1,600 plows and nearly 700 salt spreaders ready for the storm.
+The city Sanitation Department says it had over 1,600 plows and nearly 700 salt spreaders out for the storm.

 Alternate side parking regulations have been suspended for Monday and Tuesday to facilitate snow removal.